130th station

-130th is a proposed rapid transit station for the Red Line as part of the Red Line Extension.
-The station will open in 2030.
+130th is an upcoming rapid transit station for the Red Line as part of the Red Line Extension that will open in 2030.
 In January 2025, the CTA secured $1.9 billion for the project.
 The station will be constructed in Chicago's Riverdale neighborhood.
+The expansion will have job opportunities for the residents of Chicago’s far south side.